Shaan106/Yale-BCI/FFT-Spiral-HALO/desc.md

 Based on what i learnt from first spiral implementation: [Spiral-1](../FFT-Spiral-1/)

 1st implementation had 4 complex words generated per cycle as the input stream, and one transform per 16 cycles with an initial latency of 84 cycles.
 The DFT size initially was 64.
 Also assuming 16 bit unsigned integers for the input and output.

+- notes about how testbench work, and also how the entire verilog is structure in notebook

 ### Given Parameters